Xiphereal/FlowTaskManagement/README.md

 # Testing

+Conventions:
+- **Arrange Act Assert (AAA pattern).**
+  - Implicitly: by grouping statements and leaving empty lines between each part.
+  - Explicitly: when needed, by using comments to specify each part.

 ## Decisions

 - **Strong focus on integration tests.** This has been taken due to the reason that project is a simple CRUD application, with almost no domain logic to be tested.
 The sparse control logic is tested alongside the main use cases.
 What remains is the backend->persistence and frontend->backend integration.

-## Conventions

-- Arrange Act Assert (AAA pattern).
-  - Implicitly: by grouping statements and leaving empty lines between each part.
-  - Explicitly: when needed, by using comments to specify each part.

 ### Naming

-- `Test API`: any test code that serves the purpose of making tests easier, more readable or maintainable in general by encapsulating knowledge or boilerplate code.
+- **Test API**: any test code that serves the purpose of making tests easier, more readable or maintainable in general by encapsulating knowledge or boilerplate code.
   - It may well be synonym of `test helpers`, `test utils`, etc.